Lectionary Bible Studies and Sermons

 In truth, the reality of the kingdom has little to do with the business of managing a local church.
 There is nothing wrong with a good pragmatic approach to church management.
 The survival of an institution is actually dependent on good people-management and marketing.
 The only danger lies in assuming that pragmatics (most often supported by pseudo Biblical phrases such as "gospel effective outreach") actually builds Christ's kingdom.
 The kingdom of God is not flesh and blood; it is realized "'not by power, not by might, but by my Spirit' says the Lord God almighty."
 The preaching and teaching of the Word of God gathers and builds a heavenly assembly, of which the local congregation is but a poor reflection.

 The distinct difference between the heavenly and earthly assemblies is most readily seen in the sign of "division", "the sword", as Matthew calls it.
 The church would not easily survive in society if it were identified as a divisive organization - a home wrecker.
 For this reason, the church promotes itself as an organization which affirms the unity of family and society.
 Yet, Christ's kingdom actually does bring division.
-We must accept that the gospel either condemns or blesses, and in so doing, divides asunder the most substantial of relationships.
+It is right and proper for us to promote and strengthen relationships, but in the end we must remember that these are the last day and that the gospel, by its very nature, either condemns or blesses, and in so doing, can drive asunder the most substantial of relationships.

 Discussion